GianniosApostolos/EzLaunchr/README.md

 # EzLaunchr
 ### **Open computer files or internet links faster and easier!**

 This program was initially made for people that want to visit certain webpages constantly.
-Multiple bookmarks can now be avoided by just inserting the internet links in the application and clicking the relative buttons.
+Multiple bookmarks can now be avoided by just inserting the **internet links** in the application and clicking the relative buttons.
 Web browser doesn't need to be running in order to use this program.
-The user may also execute other windows applications by specifying the full file path when adding a new button.
+The user may also execute other windows **applications** or open **folders** and **documents** by specifying the full file path when adding a new button.

 Multiple instances of this application can be used in order to separate their functionality and create a folder-like structure.
 The user may create multiple copies of the **_.exe_** file and rename it as they prefer.
 They may later add the newly creating copy of the **_.exe_** file to their desired button and succeed on creating a folder-like structure.

 Your buttons are saved as a **_.xml_** file at your desired location when you close the program.
 You may modify that **_.xml_** file and the effects will take place next time you launch the application.

+### Newest Update log: 17/12/2022
+1) Users can Users can now add background images on their created buttons.

+2) Users can double click on the description textbox when editing their button to change the color of the description label.
+This can give new customization options and might help with clarity when they use background images on their buttons.

+There is a template image which can be used as a guide to create images that will fit in your buttons.
+It can be located in the **_Images_** folder.
+Image should be 115x120 (width x height).
+And a padding of 25px should be left from the top side.
+Otherwise part of the image will be covered by other controls.

-### Newest Update log: 15/12/2022
+### Update log: 15/12/2022

 1) Users can now manually save their **_.xml_** and no longer need to save when closing the application
 2) Users can now load from another **_.xml_** file and reload the whole application